 An electric guitar may be the easiest musical instrument to record – much easier than drums or vocals.
-That being said, there are some important steps follow to achieve that perfect sound when recording in the studio.
+That being said, there are some important steps to follow to achieve that perfect sound when recording in the studio.
 Follow these seven simple steps, and you’ll easily achieve the sound you seek.

 1. Have a Professional Setup